AryanSahu/priceme/README.md

 ## Cloning and building the project
-You can use the Maven to quickly build the project
+>.You can use the Maven to quickly build the project

 $ ``` cd priceme ```